 Bayesian classifier: introduction

-A Bayesian classifier is based on the idea that the role of a (natural) class is to predict the values of features for members of that class.
-Examples are grouped in classes because they have common values for the features.
+A Bayesian classifier is based on idea that can predict values of features for members of learned classes.
+In data set patterns are grouped in classes because they have common features.
 Such classes are often called natural kinds.
-In this section, the target feature corresponds to a discrete class, which is not necessarily binary.

-The idea behind a Bayesian classifier is that, if an agent knows the class, it can predict the values of the other features.
-If it does not know the class, Bayes’ rule can be used to predict the class given (some of) the feature values.
-In a Bayesian classifier, the learning agent builds a probabilistic model of the features and uses that model to predict the classification of a new example.
+The idea behind a Bayesian classifier is that, if someone knows the classes, it can predict values of similar other patterns.
+If it does not know the class, Bayes’ rule can be used to predict the class given according to attributes.
+In a Bayesian classifier, the learning model is a probabilistic model of attributes and that predict the classification labels of a new similar Pattern.
 A latent variable is a probabilistic variable that is not observed.
 A Bayesian classifier is a probabilistic model where the classification is a latent variable that is probabilistically related to the observed variables.
 Classification then becomes inference in the probabilistic model.

 Naive Bayes is a family of probabilistic algorithms that take advantage of probability theory and Bayes’ Theorem to predict the category of a sample (like a piece of news or a customer review).
 They are probabilistic, which means that they calculate the probability of each category for a given sample, and then output the category with the highest one.
 The way they get these probabilities is by using Bayes’ Theorem, which describes the probability of a feature, based on prior knowledge of conditions that might be related to that feature.